wavemaker/docs/learn/using-filter-conditions-variable/index.md

     }

-: Depending upon the type of the data you need to use either the match mode (left side values from the above list) or filter condition (right side values from the above list), as per the following code snippet:
+**Usage**: Depending upon the type of the data you need to use either the match mode (left side values from the above list) or filter condition (right side values from the above list), as per the following code snippet:

 /\*if filter field is of type string\*/
         inputData.<string\_field\_name> = {